-The development of rock climbing in the islands boasts a similar historical trajectory.
-The activity dates back to Faroe’s earliest settlers, who would set off up the cliff faces in search of seabirds to eat.
+The development of rock climbing in the Faroes boasts a similar historical trajectory.
+The activity dates back to island’s earliest settlers, who would set off up the cliff faces in search of seabirds to eat.
 More recently, farmers would scale the steep rock faces, equipped with nothing but a rope, in order to transport their sheep up to otherwise inaccessible grassy outcrops.
 Occasionally these early climbers would ascend the steep cliffs using tools and place anchors in the rock, paving the way for a generation of recreational climbers.
 In the last decade, modern techniques have taken off among the Faroese and a core crew of climbers has emerged, their sights set on the summits of the jagged sea stacks scattered around the archipelago.

 When adventure has been so important to survival for so many years, it’s an easy transition from acting out of necessity to pursuing pleasure.
 All it takes is a pioneering few, looking at the land differently, to transform it from foreboding and inhospitable to full of adventurous possibility.